phamhanh/TempehWarden/README.md

 <pre>sudo apt-get update -y <span class="pl-k">&amp;&amp;</span> apt-get upgrade<br>sudo reboot</pre>
 </div>
 <p></p><p>With the RPi functioning properly, we can now install
-CellarWarden. </p>
+TempehWarden. </p>
 <p>First, we must install Node.js (Node versions 4.2.1 and 4.4.2
 are currently
 supported).
 Note
-that recent versions of Raspian Jesse include an older version of Node.js, and this must be uninstalled in order to run CellarWarden. &nbsp;To determine if node.js is already installed, type:</p><br><div class="highlight highlight-bash">
+that recent versions of Raspian Jesse include an older version of Node.js, and this must be uninstalled in order to run TempehWarden. &nbsp;To determine if node.js is already installed, type:</p><br><div class="highlight highlight-bash">
 <pre>node -v<br>npm -v</pre></div><br>If either node.js or npm is installed, use the following commands to remove them so we can install a new copy of node.js:
 <br><div class="highlight highlight-bash"><pre>sudo apt-get remove nodejs<br>sudo apt-get remove npm</pre>
 </div><br><p>To